 Ah but June…

 I am typing this from my back porch with the birds chirping away.
 The breeze is ever so slight.
 There’s not a cloud in the sky and I’m sitting in the shade from a giant cottonwood.
-My neighbor’s
+My neighbor’s dogs start

 In Learning to Drive, Michael has Down syndrome, is determined to deliver his mother’s ashes to the Grand Canyon, and although he has a strong desire to learn, doesn’t have a license to drive.